 - Best all-around festival – Summerfest

 Best Summer Music Festivals

-When talking about summer music festivals in the USA (and anywhere really), we’d be mad not to start with Summerfest, held annually in Milwaukee, Wisconsin.
+When discussing summer music festivals in the USA (and anywhere), we’d be mad not to start with Summerfest, held annually in Milwaukee, Wisconsin.
 Branded as the “World’s Largest Music Festival,” Summerfest is legitimately huge – and not just in terms of actual size.

-A paradise for true music lovers, Summerfest runs every late June till early July.
-Prepare yourself for every popular music genre under the sun, from Alternative Rock to Zydeco.
+Summerfest is a paradise for true music lovers from late June till early July.
+Prepare yourself for every popular music genre, from Alternative Rock to Zydeco.
 They even have some of the country’s most popular comedians performing their latest routines.

 See Related: Best Breweries in Wisconsin

 Lollapalooza is one of the largest, most well-known music festivals in the United States.
 The annual event occurs at Grant Park in Chicago, Illinois, in late July or early August and features various musical acts from multiple genres, including metal, indie rock, EDM, country music, hip-hop, and so much more.